abrinlee/Kicad-Library/README.md

 Each symbol contains 3 manufacturers and part numbers and all 1% so 2895 parts spread by case across 5 libraries.

 Capacitor Lib
-These will be ceramics 10pF to 1uF and various dielectrics and voltages 0201 - 1206
+These will be ceramics 10pF to 1uF and various dielectrics and voltages 0201 - 1206, 230 parts in 4 libraries

 Libraries you want to use:
 R0201.kicad.sym